CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

 end
 #...
 ```

-The reason we are getting a 401 on the request is becouse we are not sending any credentials with the request and thus we can not get authorized.

-Let's make sure that we get the necessary info stored in the `currentUser` object.
+Now we'll be getting the right response from the back-end application.
 We need to modify the way we store that information.

 Localize the `'auth:login-success'` function in our `AppCtrl`.
 We will make a change to store access-token, uid, etc by grabbing that info from the response headers.